 Enterprise data should be persistent (permanent), secure, and easily retrievable.
 In an enterprise application, if the data is maintained in the database, then all these features are available to the enterprise data.
 Every java-based enterprise application is associated with the database.

 DBMS is weak in data processing and also weak in providing interaction to the end-user.

-What is the contribution of Java in Enterprise applications?
+What is the contribution of Java to Enterprise applications?